🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 People who aren't familiar with the show must tune in.

-He's like, he just made a really good articulate point and they all shit on him.
+He's like, he just made a really good articulate point, and they all shit on him.

 No, that's not what happens.

-It makes him gay for some reason.
+That makes him gay for some reason.

 Yeah, they do.

-They're like, Yeah, he's an idiot.
+They're like, yeah, he's an idiot.

 Here's him as a pony.

-Well, Gerald is what I need because you're the corn.
+Well, Gerald is what I need.

-Well, I mean, pick your poison.
+I mean, pick your poison.

 There's plenty of things to choose from.